Vector partition functions and Kronecker coefficients: A vector partition function for Kronecker coefficients

 From this we can easily deduce some conditions on the parts which ensure that the atomic Kronecker coefficients are an upper bound for the Kronecker coefficients.
-In fact Theorem~\ref{thm:AtomicIsMax} below states that NO restrictions on the parts of $\lambda$ are needed.
-The proof is quite technical, and appears in the Appendix.
+In fact Theorem~\ref{thm:AtomicIsMax} below states that NO restrictions on the parts of $\lambda$ are needed, as we will show in the next section.